PRosenb/DeepSleepScheduler/README.md

                             to schedule the callback.
     */
     void scheduleAt(void (*callback)(), unsigned long uptimeMillis);
     /**
+       Schedule the callback uptimeMillis milliseconds after the device was started.
+       @param runnable: the Runnable on which the run() method will be called on the main thread
+       @param uptimeMillis: the time in milliseconds since the device was started to schedule the callback.
+    */
+    void scheduleAt(Runnable *runnable, unsigned long uptimeMillis);

+    /**
        Schedule the callback method as next task even if other tasks are in the queue already.
        @param callback: the method to be called on the main thread */
     void scheduleAtFrontOfQueue(void (*callback)());
     /**
+       Schedule the callback method as next task even if other tasks are in the queue already.
+       @param runnable: the Runnable on which the run() method will be called on the main thread */
+    void scheduleAtFrontOfQueue(Runnable *runnable);

+    /**
+       Check if this callback is scheduled at least once already.
+       This method can be called in an interrupt but bear in mind, that it loops through the run queue until it finds it or reaches the end.
+       @param callback: callback to check
+    */
+    bool isScheduled(void (*callback)());

+    /**
+       Check if this runnable is scheduled at least once already.
+       This method can be called in an interrupt but bear in mind, that it loops through the run queue until it finds it or reaches the end.
+      @param runnable: Runnable to check
+    */
+    bool isScheduled(Runnable *runnable);

+    /**
        Cancel all schedules that were scheduled for this callback.
        @param callback: method of which all schedules shall be removed */
     void removeCallbacks(void (*callback)());
+    /**
+       Cancel all schedules that were scheduled for this runnable.
+       @param runnable: instance of Runnable of which all schedules shall be removed */
+    void removeCallbacks(Runnable *runnable);

     /**
        Acquire a lock to prevent the CPU from entering deep sleep.